Why Headless Browsers Get Detected: A Technical Breakdown

 js

-1// Looks like a fix, still detectable 2Object.defineProperty(navigator, 'webdriver', { get: () => false }); 3 4// What a detector actually sees 5Object.getOwnPropertyDescriptor(navigator, 'webdriver'); 6// → { value: false, writable: true, configurable: true } 7// In real Chrome, the property doesn't even exist — just undefined
+1// Looks like a fix, still detectable 2Object.defineProperty(navigator, 'webdriver', { get: () => false }); 3 4// What a detector actually sees 5Object.getOwnPropertyDescriptor(navigator, 'webdriver'); 6// → { value: false, writable: true, configurable: true } 7// In real Chrome, the property doesn't exist at all — just undefined

 Signal #2 — The plugins Array